-Big Mario’s Pizza in central Seattle has three locations offering New York style pizza with a variety of traditional and trendy toppings.
+Big Mario’s Pizza (3 Seattle locations) offering New York style pizza with a variety of traditional and trendy toppings.
 Whole pies featuring whole milk mozzarella, house made sauce and hand-made dough are available for dine-in, takeout, or delivery.
 For late night pizza attacks, Mario’s is open late.

 Breezy Town Pizza (same folks as Windy city Pie) on Seattle’s Beacon Hill inside the Clock-Out Lounge (all ages until 8PM) features Chicago and Detroit inspired deep-dish pan pizza on sourdough and a unique blend of mozzarella and Wisconsin Brick Cheese.
 Their pizza is both authentic and adventuresome.
 Not to mention delicious.
 Dine-in during happy hour and enjoy 20% off.
 Or check out their sibling, Windy City Pie.